kcrary/istari/library/finite-map.md

 ### Generic finite maps with merge

-The `FiniteMap` class does not include a merge option.
+The `FiniteMap` class does not include a merge operation.
 The `FiniteMapMerge` class adds one:

     FiniteMapMerge : type:FiniteMapMerge